kobewijnants/kobewijnants/README.md

 ## 🙋🏼‍♂️ About me

-I'm a recently graduated IT professional with a strong interest in DevOps, Cloud, Infrastructure.
+I'm a recently graduated IT professional with a strong interest in DevOps, Cloud, Infrastructure, Linux, ...

 ## 🌐 Socials